What is NC/AMB on Sony Headphones?

 Is NC the Same as ANC on Sony Headphones?

-Active noise-cancelling technology is explained as a feature that actively listens to the noise around you and creates an opposite sound wave to cancel it out, and this same technology is used in wireless ANC headphones such as the Sony WF-1000XM5 and Sony WH-1000XM5.
+Active noise-cancelling technology actively listens to environmental noise and creates opposing sound waves for cancellation.
+This same technology powers wireless ANC headphones like Sony WF-1000XM5 and WH-1000XM5.

 Customizing NC/AMB Function in App